- Why Blood Sugar Response Matters

 - Reduce your risk of developing chronic diseases

-It’s important to understand this before diving into the results of this comparison since the data is from postprandial (post-meal) glucose levels.
+It’s important to understand this before diving into the comparison results below since the data comes from post-meal glucose levels.

 Ketones have a slower physiological feedback loop than blood glucose, so ketones won’t give you an immediate or accurate picture of how you react to certain foods.

-Tracking your blood sugar can also help you narrow down which foods work better for your body.
+Tracking your blood sugar can help you narrow down which foods work better for your body.
 Just because you eat the same food as someone else doesn’t mean your body will respond in the same way.

 Ideally, you should be choosing foods that create the lowest spike in insulin and make it easy for your body to return to baseline levels quickly.

-The more you do this, the easier it will be to track which foods are keto-friendly for your body, so you can stay in ketosis without second-guessing your nutrition.
+The more you do this, the easier it’ll be to track which foods are keto-friendly for your body.
+You can stay in ketosis without second-guessing your nutrition.

-I tried a bunch of keto bars, so you don’t have to.
+For this comparison, I tried a bunch of keto bars so you don’t have to.
 Here’s how four of the most popular protein bars stack up, in no particular order.

 #1: Bulletproof Apple Pie Collagen Protein Bar

-Before creating Perfect Keto, these were my favorite ones on the market and they continue to be one of the leading low carb protein bars out there.
+Before creating Perfect Keto bars, these were my favorite and they continue to be one of the leading low-carb protein bars on the market.

 Let’s look at the macros first.